Believing in accessibility for all

 2.0 What is a complaint?

-An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.
+2.1 Under this policy, a complaint is defined as an expression of dissatisfaction, however made, the definition of a complaint is where an expression of dissatisfaction, however this is made about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, where this affects an individual resident or group of residents.

 3.0 Who can make a complaint?